Click here for information on the 2022 Middle School & Elementary School Divisions of the USGC National Championships.

 Format and Schedule of Varsity and Junior Varsity Nationals

-1. 12:30-1:45pm (60 minutes total for test taking, 15 for administration) – A Written Exam, similar (though shorter) to the one used at the International Geography Olympiad and the first half (40 questions) of the Multiple Choice Exam.
+1. PART I – (60 minutes total for test taking, 15 for administration) – A Written Exam, similar (though shorter) to the one used at the International Geography Olympiad and the first half (40 questions) of the Multiple Choice Exam.

 In this block of time, students will need to complete a Written Exam which will consist of short-answer responses.
-The best practice resource is last year’s written exam, which is found with its answer key here.
+The best practice resource are prior years’ written exams, which are found with their answer keys here.
 During this hour, students will also complete the first half of the Multiple Choice Exam (40 of the 80 questions).
 Students can spend as much time on the Written Exam and/or the Multiple Choice Exam as they wish, but after this hour is over, they cannot adjust answers on either.
 The Written Exam will have the following different sections:

 -Geography and current events